zeek/zeek/src/script_opt/ZAM/OPs/README.txt

 # 			R record
 # 			V variable (frame slot)
 # 			X used to indicate an empty specifier
+# 			b branch target
+# 			f iteration information associated with table "for" loop
+# 			g access to a global
 # 			i integer constant, often a record field offset
+#			s iteration information associated with stepping
+#			  through a vector or string
 #
 # 		The full specification consists of concatenating mnemonics
 # 		with the order left-to-right corresponding to each of the